StoneOrbits/VortexEngine/docs/color_select_menu.md

 The Color Select menu allows customization of the colors in the current [Mode](mode.html).
 This collection of colors is commonly referred to as a [Colorset](colorsets.html).

+## Selecting LEDs
+Upon entering color select, the LEDs will show magenta for [LED Selection](led_selection.html).

+- Selecting ALL LEDs will apply the changes made in color select to all LEDs regardless of their current pattern.

+- Selecting anything else will apply the changes made in color select to only the selected LEDs.

 ## Try It Yourself

 <img id="color-select-diagram" src="assets/images/color-select.png">